Mr. Driller A: Development and release

 Mr. Driller A was created by Mr. Driller series producer Hideo Yoshizawa and Namco's Contents & Technology Creator Group (Project Driller).
 The project came into fruition when Namco was approached by Nintendo to create a new Mr. Driller game for its newly-unveiled GameCube, specifically one that took advantage of the GameCube – Game Boy Advance link cable peripheral.
 As A was in development alongside its GameCube counterpart, Mr. Driller Drill Land, it borrows several of Drill Land's concepts and mechanics, as well as those from the PlayStation version of Mr. Driller G. The Dori Dorado Ruins game mode was designed to be a slower-paced experience, as it gave the player time to think and search for necessary items.
 The development team was inspired by early role-playing games for the Nintendo Entertainment System and Family Computer while designing the presentation, leading to Susumu wielding a sword and the setting taking place within ancient ruins.
 A took little time to produce as the Game Boy Advance's hardware capabilities were comparable to that of the Super Famicom, which many of the staff members had experience programming for.

-Namco announced Mr. Driller A on April 17, 2002, the same day it announced Mr. Driller Drill Land.
+Namco announced Mr. Driller A in April 2002, the same month it announced Mr. Driller Drill Land.
 The game was demonstrated Mr. Driller A at the 16th Next Generation World Hobby Fair in July, shown alongside Klonoa 2: Dream Champ Tournament and complimenting Nintendo's booth.
 Originally scheduled for release on July 12, it was pushed back to August 23 of that year.
 It was re-released as a budget title under Nintendo's "Value Selection" brand in February 2006.
 A Japanese mobile phone version was released on March 27, 2008 by Namco Bandai Games, which was accessible through the company's Namco EZ Games storefront for EZweb devices.
 A was digitally re-released through the Wii U Virtual Console on March 3, 2015.